 Light reveals the chemical components of the atmosphere

-Using the HARPS-North spectrograph, built in Geneva and installed on the Telescopio Nazionale Galileo in La Palma, astronomers discovered a strong signal corresponding to iron vapour in the planet’s spectrum.
+Using the HARPS-North spectrograph, built in Geneva and installed on the Telescopio Nazionale Galileo in La Palma, astronomers discovered a strong signal corresponding to iron vapor in the planet’s spectrum.
 “With the theoretical predictions in hand, it was like following a treasure map,” says Jens Hoeijmakers, a researcher at the Universities of Geneva and Bern and lead author of the study, “and when we dug deeper into the data, we found even more,” he adds with a smile.
 Indeed, the team also detected the signature of another metal in vapor form: titanium.

 This discovery reveals the atmospheric properties of a new class of so-called “ultra-hot Jupiter.”
 However, scientists believe that many exoplanets have completely evaporated in environments similar to KELT-9b.
 Although this planet is probably massive enough to withstand total evaporation, this new study demonstrates the strong impact of stellar radiation on the composition of the atmosphere.
 Indeed, these observations confirm that the high temperatures reigning on this planet break apart most molecules, including those containing iron or titanium.
 In cooler giant exoplanets, these atomic species are thought to be hidden within gaseous oxides or in the form of dust particles, making them hard to detect.
 This is not the case on KELT-9b.
 “This planet is a unique laboratory to analyze how atmospheres can evolve under intense stellar radiation,” concludes David Ehrenreich, principal investigator with the UNIGE’s FOUR ACES team.